 K. S. U. (Jay) Jayaratne, Ph.D.
-State Leader for Program Evaluation and Assistant Professor North Carolina State University
+Professor and State Leader for Extension Evaluation North Carolina State University

-Cost Benefit Analysis of Extension Programming
+Cost-Benefit Analysis of Extension Programming

 North Carolina Cooperative Extension provides various educational programs and opportunities to help North Carolinians improve their social, environmental, and economic conditions.
 Demand for Extension programs is increasing, but resources are not.
-Meeting growing demands for Extension education with limited resources presents a challenge for North Carolina Cooperative Extension that can be met by increasing the cost effectiveness of Extension programs.
-Cooperative Extension is increasingly focused on the cost effectiveness of its programming.
-Cost benefit analysis of Extension programs.
+Meeting growing demands for Extension education with limited resources presents a challenge for North Carolina Cooperative Extension that can be met by increasing the cost-effectiveness of Extension programs.
+Cooperative Extension is increasingly focused on the costeffectiveness of its programming.
+Cost-benefit analysis of Extension programs can help identify cost-effective programs and eliminate or revise ineffective programs.
 A careful examination of expenditures will determine whether the money spent for a particular Extension program is justified when compared to other available programs.
-Cost benefit analysis is also helps communicate program results to Extension stakeholders.
+Cost-benefit analysis is also helpful for us to communicate program results with Extension stakeholders.

-What Does Cost Benefit Analysis Mean?
+What Does Cost-Benefit Analysis Mean?

-Analyzing cost benefit involves systematically comparing program benefits with program costs to assess the relative value of each.
+Analyzing cost-benefit involves systematically comparing program benefits with the program costs to assess the relative value of each.
 Different methods are used.
-The following two methods can be used to assess the cost benefit of Extension programs.
+The following two methods can be used to assess the cost-benefit of Extension programs.